Unique model railroad structure plan-sets designed in CAD.

 This page was last updated October 25, 2016

 Put our expertise to work for you.
 At the Vilas County Lumber Company, we can do a custom design for you.

 Plan-Sets contain major train modeling scale conversions to convert our 1:24 plan-sets to 22 popular scales.

-Bridge and Trestle Booklet and Plan-Sets list acceptable RR garden materials, adhesives, paints and UV protection.
+Bridge and Trestle Booklets with Plan-Sets list acceptable railroad garden materials, adhesives, paints and UV stabilization.

 The Great Kinzua Viaduct •••• In HO scale.
 If a scale replica is built this trestle would be 23-¼΄ long.
 But a fine scale model can be built within the space you have available with commercial available shapes by reducing the number of bents.
 The plan-set includes 26) B size sheets with a material list.